Opposite Antipodal Fundamental Solution of Laplace's Equation in Hyperspherical Geometry: An opposite antipodal Green's function on the hypersphere

-The constant $c_0$ in a fundamental solution for the Laplace operator on the hypersphe\-re~$\Si_R^d$~(\ref{Hdid}) is computed by locally matching up, through (\ref{proportionality}), to the singularity of a fundamental solution for the Laplace operator in Euclidean space~(\ref{thmg1n}).
-The coef\/f\/icient $c_0$ depends on~$d$ and~$R$.
-For $d\ge 3$ we take the asymptotic expansion for $c_0\mcI_d(\theta)$ as $\theta\to 0^+$, and match this to a fundamental solution for Euclidean space~(\ref{thmg1n}).
+The constant $c_0$ in an opposite antipodal fundamental solution for the Laplace operator on the hypersphere~$\Si_R^d$~(\ref{Hdid}) is computed by locally matching up, through (\ref{proportionality}), to the singularity of an opposite antipodal fundamental solution for the Laplace operator in Euclidean space~(\ref{thmg1n}).
+The coefficient $c_0$ depends on~$d$ and~$R$.
+For $d\ge 3$ we take the asymptotic expansion for $c_0\mcI_d(\theta)$ as $\theta\to 0^+$, and match this to a fundamental solution of Laplace's equation for Euclidean space~(\ref{thmg1n}).
 This yields

 For $d=2$ we take the asymptotic expansion for